Deferred measurement principle

 Two equivalent quantum logic circuits.
 One where measurement happens first, and one where an operation conditioned on the to-be-measured qubit happens first.

 Example: Two variants of the teleportation circuit.
 The 2-qubit states $|\Phi^{+}\rangle$ and $|\beta_{00}\rangle$ refer to the same Bell state.

 Measurement is performed early and the resulting classical bits are sent.
 The classical bits control if the 1-qubit X and Z gates are executed, allowing teleportation.

 By moving the measurement to the end, the 2-qubit controlled-X and -Z gates need to be applied, which requires both qubits to be near (i.e. at a distance where 2-qubit quantum effects can be controlled), and thus limits the distance of the teleportation.
 While logically equivalent, deferring the measurement have physical implications.

 The deferred measurement principle is a result in quantum computing which states that delaying measurements until the end of a quantum computation doesn't affect the probability distribution of outcomes.

 A consequence of the deferred measurement principle is that measuring commutes with conditioning.

 The choice of whether to measure a qubit before, after, or during an operation conditioned on that qubit will have no observable effect on a circuit's final expected results.

 Thanks to the deferred measurement principle, measurements in a quantum circuit can often be shifted around so they happen at better times.

 For example, measuring qubits as early as possible can reduce the maximum number of simultaneously stored qubits; potentially enabling an algorithm to be run on a smaller quantum computer or to be simulated more efficiently.

-Alternatively, deferring all measurements until the end of circuits allows them to be analyzed using only pure states.
+Alternatively, deferring all measurements until the end of circuits allows them to be analyzed using only pure states (as otherwise density matrices would be needed).